 - 1. The amplitude for $v{\alpha} \rightarrow v{\beta}$ in the general case of N neutrino generations is given by equation (10) in hep-ph/0506165. - a.
 Show that the probability for $v{\alpha} \rightarrow v{\beta}$ oscillations is given by equation (11) in the same paper.
 If you can not obtain this result, just take it as a given and proceed. - b.
 If the neutrinos are Majorana particles, the neutrino mixing matrix includes two extra phases, as shown in equation (40) of the same paper.
 Verify that these Majorana phases have no effect on the oscillation probability of equation (11). - c.
-As discussed on page 4 of this paper, there is CP-violation in neutrino oscillations if the imaginary part $\Im(U{\alpha i}^U{\beta i}U{\alpha j}U{\beta j}^)\neq 0$ for $\alpha$ not equal $\beta$ .
-Use the unitarity of the neutrino mixing matrix to show that for a given pair of flavors, $\alpha$ not equal $\beta$ , the quantity $\Im(U{\alpha i}^U{\beta i}U{\alpha j}U{\beta j}^)$ is the same (up to a sign) for any i,j.
-This argument, which is based on unitarity, can be expanded by interchanging the roles of rows and independent of $\alpha$ and $\beta$ (up to a sign).
-Thus CP violation is universal in the sense that is independent of the choice of i, j, $\alpha$ and $\beta$ .
-To estimate whether the amount of CP-violation allowed in the Standard Model, after including quark and lepton sector, is sufficient to explain the lack of anti-matter in the universe, we thus need to measure this invariant in both the quark and lepton sector.
-Use the expression for U given in equation (40) of this paper (without the Majorana phases) to work out the value of $\Im(U{\alpha i}^ U{\beta i} U{\alpha i} U{\beta i}^)$ .
-Verify that this quantity is proportional to s12 s23 s13 sinδ.
-This shows that CP-violation needs not only a complex phase $\delta$ but also non-trivial mixing between all three neutrino states.
+As discussed on page 4 of this paper, there is CP-violation in neutrino oscillations if the imaginary part $\Im(U{\alpha i}^ U{\beta i} U{\alpha j} U{\beta j}^) \neq 0$ for α not equal β.
+Use the unitarity of the neutrino mixing matrix to show that for a given pair of flavors, α not equal β, the quantity $\Im(U^{\alpha i}U{\beta i}U{\alpha j}U^{\beta j})$ is the same (up to a sign) for any i,j.
+This argument, which is based on unitarity, can be expanded by interchanging the roles of rows and columns of U to conclude that for a given pair of i, j this quantity is independent of α and β (up to a sign).
+Thus CP violation is universal in the sense that is independent of the choice of $i{i,j}$, α and β .
+To estimate whether the amount of CP-violation allowed in the Standard Model, after including guark and lepton sector, is sufficient to explain the lack of anti-matter in the universe, we thus need to measure this invariant in both the quark and lepton sector.
+Use the expression for U given in equation (40) of this paper (without the Majorana phases) to work out the value of $\Im(U^{\alpha i}U{\beta i}U{\alpha i}U^{\beta i})$.
+Verify that this quantity is proportional to s12 s23 s13 sin δ .
+This shows that CP-violation needs not only a complex phase δ but also non-trivial mixing between all three neutrino states.
 Mixing provides the CP-invariant phase we talked about in class for the simpler example of CP violation in decay of particles.
 It explains why measuring the smallest of the three angles determines how difficult the measurement of CP-violation in the neutrino sector will be because it sets the scale.
 It thus explains the importance of various attempts at measuring s13 worldwide.
 Note: To save a couple lines of trivial algebra, you might want to take the mixing matrix from 2006 PDG, page 138, rather than this paper.
 The PDG matrix is for quarks rather than neutrinos, but the functional form is identical.